Navyacb/Navyacb/README.md

 # Hi there!!

 Hello there!
 I am Navya Chikkabyranna from India, Bengaluru.
 I was working as Front-end developer at <a href='https://www.ibm.com/de-de' target='blank'>IBM</a>.
-Recently moved to Germany and looking for job there based on Reactjs.
+Recently moved to Germany and looking for job there based on Reactjs,nodejs and mongodb.
-I am currently upskilling myself in nodejs and mongodb.

 <!--  <img align="center" src="https://github-readme-stats.vercel.app/api?username=moulyac&show_icons=true" />
  -->